 Include images of your perks

-Your contributors will want to see what they’ll receive for supporting you.
+Your backers will want to see what they’ll receive for supporting you.
 Be sure to use high-quality images to showcase your perks in the best light!

 Consider creating realistic perks that you think you are able to fulfill.